Sydney-Informatics-Hub/lessons-mlpy-flipped/course/index.md

     - You need to be comfortable with using python.
     - You need your own laptop with Python and a few key packages installed.
 See the [setup instructions](setup.md) for more details.

+!!! keypoints "Data"
+    - You can download the data required for the course [here](https://github.sydney.edu.au/informatics/lessons-mlpy/blob/master/downloads/mlpy_data.zip).